kirakrishnan/EONET/README.md

 ## EONET API

-The goal of this project is to read data from EONET API save it to database.
-And pull data about wildfires, severe storms, and landslides from the past month to a csv file.
-Email the csv file to an email address.
+The goal of this project is
+* Read data from EONET API save it to database.
+* Pull data about wildfires, severe storms, and landslides from the past month to a csv file.
+* Email the csv file to an email address.

 The project contains 3 programs
 * database.py: It will setup the database and create tables.
 Downloads the data from api and saves them